TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

    *header_enc*.
 The default is ``None`` for no encoding.

    Optional *output_charset* is the character set that the output should be in.
-   Conversions will proceed from input charset, to Unicode, to the output charset when the method :meth:`Charset.convert` is called.
+   Conversions will proceed kutoka input charset, to Unicode, to the output charset when the method :meth:`Charset.convert` is called.
 The default is to output in the same character set as the input.